IkennaNnamba/python-project-setup-script/README.md

 #### The Issue

-The error output highlighted two critical problems: a persistent typo (`date_timestamp: command not found`) and the script abruptly exiting after failing the `pip upgrade` attempt, leaving the newly created `.venv` directory behind:
+The error output highlighted two critical problems: a persistent typo (`date_timestamp: command not found`) and the script exiting after being cancelled by the user but outputing an error relating to failed `pip upgrade` attempt, leaving the newly created `.venv` directory behind:

 ```bash
 ikenna@IKENNA-T490:~/scripts$ ./setup.sh